He didn't dream.

 Barret harrumphed at Red XIII.
 "Lead the way, then."

-"I have your bullets," Cloud tossed them to Barret.
-"And your materia."
-He gave Tifa her fire materia, and Aeris the regen materia.
+"Your bullets," Cloud tossed them to Barret.
+He gave Tifa her fire materia, and Aeris the restore materia and her staff.

-"I believe you have mine as well," Red XIII asked.
+"I believe you have mine as well," Red XIII posed.